How Do I Know if I Have Carpal Tunnel Syndrome?

-He’ll probably start with questions about your medical history.
-Then he’ll do a physical exam of your hands, arms, shoulders, and neck.
-He’ll try to figure out if your pain is due to another condition, like an injury or arthritis.
-He’ll also make sure your daily activities aren’t to blame.
+They’ll probably start with questions about your medical history.
+Then they’ll examine your hands, arms, shoulders, and neck to figure out if your pain results from another condition, like an injury or arthritis.
+They’ll also make sure your daily activities aren’t to blame.

 The doctor may focus on your wrist to see if the area is tender, swollen, warm, or discolored.
-He’ll probably test each finger to see if you’ve lost any feeling.
-And he’ll check the strength of the muscles in your hand.
+They’ll probably test each finger to see if you’ve lost any feeling.
+And they’ll check the strength of the muscles in your hand.

-After that, he may do or order any of the following tests.
-They’ll focus on the median nerve, which runs through your forearm into your hand.
+After that, they may do tests focusing on the median nerve, which runs through your forearm into your hand.
 When that nerve gets pressed or squeezed through the carpal tunnel, it causes carpal tunnel syndrome.

 The doctor will tap or press on the median nerve in your wrist with a reflex hammer.
 If your fingers tingle or if you feel an electric-shock-like sensation, the test is positive.
 You may have carpal tunnel syndrome.

 This is also known as the wrist-flexion test.
 The doctor will tell you to press the backs of your hands and fingers together with your wrists flexed and your fingers pointed down.
-You’ll stay that way for 1-2 minutes.
+You’ll stay that way for a minute or two.
 If your fingers tingle or get numb, you have carpal tunnel syndrome.

 Two-Point Discrimination Test

-He might do the test several times on each finger.
-He’ll start with two points touching your skin a few centimeters apart and move them closer together until you feel just one point of pressure.
+They might do the test several times on each finger.
+They’ll start with two points touching your skin a few centimeters apart and move them closer together until you feel just one point of pressure.

-The distance at which you can feel only one point will help him figure out nerve function and compression -- two important components of carpal tunnel syndrome.
+The distance at which you can feel only one point will help them figure out nerve function and compression -- two important components of carpal tunnel syndrome.

 Nerve Conduction Velocity Test

 This test provides some of the strongest evidence of carpal tunnel syndrome.
-It measures how fast an electric signal can travel along a nerve or from the nerve to a muscle.
+It measures how fast an electrical signal can travel along a nerve or from the nerve to a muscle.

 The doctor places a small electrode on your skin near your elbow.
 It sends a mild electrical current down your median nerve.
 The more time it takes for the current to travel from your elbow to your fingers, the more damage to your median nerve.